awesomephant/blog/posts/continuous-typography.md

 ### Non-linear functions

 {% fig "/assets/continuous-type/function-wave.svg" "" "A curved plane is drawn on a 3d coordinate system.
-Caption reads: Font size = f(x,y)." "" %}
+Caption reads: Font size = f(x,y)." "" "big" %}

 So far we've only looked at _linear functions_, or functions that produce straight lines when drawn on a coordinate system.
 But there is no conceptual reason our typography should be limited to these.
 It's entirely possible we may need exponential, sinusoid, stepped, randomised, or yet more exotic function types to achieve specific typographic expressions.